 As compelling as your Black Friday offers are planned to be, not all customers will want to hear about your event.

-Research by PWC found that the UK customers are divided, with 49% of customers pre-2020 November lockdown saying they are either not interested or do not intend to buy during Black Friday.
+Research by Statista suggests that the UK customers are divided, with 41% of customers saying they are either not interested or do not intend to buy during Black Friday.

 Sending to customers who don’t want to receive your campaign raises the risk of spam complaints and unsubscribes potentially impacting your deliverability, or loss of key customers during this key period.